 The 10 Best Camping Coolers

 This wiki has been updated 35 times since it was first published in April of 2015.
 If you need something that can keep your food and drinks chilled for longer than a picnic or day at the beach, it's time to invest in one of these camping coolers.
 Built with thick insulation, most of these can maintain ice for days, even in warm temperatures.
 Depending on the size of your group, you can choose from highly portable to family-sized models with convenient wheels.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes